-On the day of our workshop, Ms. O'Brien took care to show the audience some video examples of how dogs’ behaviors looked after they had been doing Nosework for a while (in some cases, long enough that the dog had switched over from beginner “Find the Food!” games to “Find the birch-scented Q-tip in a complicated environment!”)
-We were able to identify how a dog looked while “actively searching” for a scent.
-Since the focus that day was on how useful Nosework would be to shelter enrichment programs, we were also shown video examples of dramatic changes in behavior, especially with dogs that would be labeled as “Hyper” or “Overly excited”.
-Blind dogs participate, too – loss of vision doesn’t impact these guys at all.
-It was so encouraging to see the dogs in the videos focus on the task at hand, and even show an improved degree of self-control as they waited for their turn to find a food reward amongst a group of regular cardboard boxes.
+On the day of our workshop, Ms. O'Brien began by showing the audience video examples of how dogs’ behaviors looked after they had been doing Nosework for a while (in some cases, long enough that the dog had switched over from beginner “Find the Food!” games to “Find the birch-scented Q-tip in a complicated environment!”)
+In short order, attendees were able to identify how a dog looked while “actively searching” for a scent.
+Since the focus that day was on how useful Nosework would be to shelter enrichment programs, we were also shown video examples of dramatic changes in behavior, especially with dogs labeled as “Hyper” or “Overly excited”.
+Blind dogs participated, too – loss of vision didn't impact these guys at all.
+It was so encouraging to see the dogs in the videos focus on the task at hand, and even show an improved degree of self-control as they waited for their turn to find a food reward hidden within a group of regular cardboard boxes.
 In one memorable video example, a wound-up young dog started her first session by zooming, leaping about, leash-biting, and generally being inappropriate with her handler; by her 4th Nosework session, she was in a Sit-Stay (off-leash!) as she waited to be released to find her hidden reward.
-Clearly, that newly discovered self-control could be applied to many other choice points in that young dog’s life.
+Clearly, that dog's self-control could be applied to many other choice points in her life.

 For the dogs working in the seminar, the name of the game was simply to encourage innate hunting behaviors and to begin to focus on finding one specific object (cooked chicken pieces) in a changing indoor environment.
 Here’s what that setup looked like.